 Salinity stresses are major factors limiting plant growth and productivity, with detrimental effects on plant growth resulting from direct effects of ion toxicity (Hasegawa et al., 1986) or indirect effects of saline ions on the soil water potential.
 Avoidance of toxicity may involve ion exclusion at the root cortex (Jeschke, 1984), redistribution of excess ions to senescing leaves or other plant parts (Yeo and Flowers, 1984) and, in some halophytic plants, secretion or sequestration of ions into salt glands or bladders (Marcum and Murdoch, 1990).

 Salinity tolerance differs among crop species with growth of most crops adversely affected when electrical conductivity of soil (saturated paste extract, ECe) is 1 to 3 dS m-1, while moderately salt tolerant crops may continue to grow up to 8 dS m-1 (Maas, 1987).
 Only halophytes, however, can survive at higher salinity >30 dS m-1 (Flowers et al., 1977; Flowers and Yeo, 1986; Maas, 1987).
-As such, halophytes are defined as salt-tolerant, salt-loving, or saltwater plants that have genetically morphologically, and physiologically well-adapting in high salinity conditions, where most of domesticated crops (salt-sensitive glycophytes) rarely survive (Glenn et al., 1999; Khan and Duke, 2001).
+As such, halophytes are defined as salt-tolerant, salt-loving, or saltwater plants that are genetically morphologically, and physiologically well-adapting in high salinity conditions, where most of domesticated crops (salt-sensitive glycophytes) rarely survive (Glenn et al., 1999; Khan and Duke, 2001).
 Halophytes generally accumulate Na+ and Cl- ions in vacuoles and synthesize organic osmolytes in the cytoplasm, which facilitates water uptake into the plant and turgor-driven enhancement at low to moderate salinity levels (Flowers et al., 1977; Flowers and Yeo, 1986; Bell and O’Leary, 2003).

 Up to date many results have demonstrated that salinity stress produces different morphological changes in all the organs of the plant, especially in roots.
 Root system can exhibit high plasticity in response to local environmental conditions.
 This plasticity is critical for a plant’s ability to find nutrients and water in the soil and enhances the fitness of plants (Grime et al., 1986; Lynch, 1995, Sultan, 2000; Rewald et al., 2012).
 Root system modifications under salinity are a trade-off between the capacity to exclude excess ions and sustained water or nutrient uptake in response to different environmental parameters such as water and nutrient availability (Sorgonà et al., 2007; Wang et al., 2009; Gruber et al., 2011) or excess ions (Deak and Malamy, 2005; Zolla et al., 2010; Rewald et al., 2011a, b).
 Most of these modifications have been studied in several systems and are referred to be changes in root order frequency, morphology and anatomy: increased root:shoot ratios (Zekri and Parsons, 1989); reduced root branching (Pregitzer et al., 2002; Valenzuela-Estrada et al., 2008); modified axial root conductivity (Rewald et al., 2011b); a well-developed Casparian strip closer to the root apex (Walker et al., 1984; Lux et al., 2011); a shorter distance from the root tip to the closest protoxylem tracheary element (Reinhardt and Rost, 1995; Lux et al., 2011; Stoláriková et al. 2012; Vaculik et al., 2012).